 - Using your home address can only be sustainable for so long.
 When your business starts to grow, you’ll need a commercial business address to compete with the bigger competitors in your industry.

 - You’ll need to market your business address and use it on your website or give it to your customers; this is a security threat to your home and family.
 This address would be on the public record and you don’t want a customer showing up on your doorstep during dinner.

 - Working from home isn’t easy and you need to set boundaries to make it work but since this is also your business address, you’ll be receiving personal and business mail and packages at your home.

-Why is it a better alternative?
+Why is a Virtual Business Address the best alternative?

 These addresses are located in commercial areas that’ll boost your business’s professional image and put you in the league with bigger competitors.